Matthew Herbert: Additional projects

 Also in 2012, he was appointed as the creative director of the newly revived BBC Radiophonic Workshop.

 Herbert wrote the score for the 2017 film A Fantastic Woman, which was released by Milan Records in January 2018.
+He also wrote the score for Disobedience, released in 2017/2018 by the same director, Sebastián Lelio.

 In February 2018, the current Doctor Who logo was revealed in a short video clip, with music and sound created by Herbert.